GandiTypo/Geometry-Calculator/README.md

 ## Project Status

 This project is currently under development.
-More geometry shapes and calculations will be added gradually over time.
+More geometry shapes and calculations will be added gradually in future updates.